St. Joseph River Steelhead Fishing: Michigan

 I normally use these techniques in runs, pockets, and shallow riffles since it’s often the most effective method in these spots.

-Nevertheless, you can also use spin fishing methods like plunking and drift fishing in larger and deep pools.
+Nevertheless, you can also use spin fishing methods like plunking and drift fishing in larger and deeper pools.

 Plunking for steelhead is popular when fish are moving through and anglers that strategically place themselves along the river in areas that funnel the steelhead can do well with this method.
 For more on this method, click here.